 - Remove the plunger from the chamber

 - Put a filter into the filter cap.
-You can use the supplied paper filters, or you can use a third-party metal filter
+You can use the supplied paper filters, or you can use a metal filter

 - Place the chamber onto the mug and add coffee grounds.
 AeroPress recommends a scoop of ground coffee per serving for espresso-style coffee.
 You can adjust depending on your taste preferences for stronger or weaker coffee.